jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

 I practiced my talk for my iPhone recorder app, which seemed to add just a little pressure.
 (I even listened to one of those sessions once!)
 And, of course, give the talk to other people, even if half of the talk is unfinished.
-I ultimately gave my talk for a coworker, two friends, and my speaker mentor (I'll come back to this shortly).
+I ultimately gave my talk for my boss, two friends, and my speaker mentor (I'll come back to this shortly).

 Learnings from showing people:

  - Others' general familiarity with topic
  - How to explain the ideas and diagrams
- - Starting with concrete problem works really well
+ - Starting with a concrete problem works really well
  - What pieces to cut
  - What jokes were funny